-Mr. Herbert is currently not being supervised by the State of Nevada, Department of Public Safety, Division of Parole and Probation.
+Mr. Herbert is not currently being supervised by the State of Nevada, Department of Public Safety, Division of Parole and Probation.

 Additional information on this offender, in addition to other moderate and high risk offenders in the State of Nevada, is available at:

-Anyone with questions about this offender can call the RSONU at 775-353-2244, Monday through Friday, 7a-5p.
+Anyone with questions about this offender can call the RSONU at 775-353-2244, Monday through Friday, 7am-5pm.

 Citizen abuse of this information to threaten, intimidate or harass registered sex offenders will NOT be tolerated.
 Any threats, intimidation or harassment against the offender is unlawful, and could subject the individual engaging in such an act to criminal prosecution, in addition to possible civil liability.